 Other People's Kids

-It means bad manners, slang you’re too old to understand and the mutha load of all swear words.
+It means bad manners, slang you’re too old to understand, and the motherload of all swear words.

 Maybe I’m overreacting.
 My daughter hasn't even started pre-school (save me now).

-But she has recently begun imitating some of the not so nice behavior of her peers.
+But she has recently begun imitating some of her peers' not-so-nice behavior.
 It was bound to happen.

 Nothing too extreme, just a lot of “NO!" with a certain glare and particular pitch that perfectly matches that of her toddler cohort.